magemojo/mmstrace/README.md

 2/5/2020 Removed MHM section.
 Added query string usage & Redis activity.
 Added core_session and core_cache usage detection.
 9/29/2019 changed slow query and path list to 10 instead of 5.
 Added top tables accessed and count.

+# blackflip.sh
+Backflip v3.3 is now available.
+This version eliminates the need for Magento version checking and pulls MySQL data straight from Stratus courtesy of Ian, and features store-friendly nice MySQL dumps for almost zero POC hits.